 Connor’s shoulders drooped as he exhaled.
 He cast a glance at Liza, who turned her eyes toward him and gave a quick, impish smile before looking back at the screen, and he needed to get the hell out of here before he did something he regretted.

-He stomped out of the room and toward the bathroom at the back of the house.
+He stomped out of the room and toward the back of the house.

 “After you clean up, have Liza set this thing up for you!”
 Jimmy called after him.
 “We got a real company email now!
 Shit!
 Where’s this stuff been all my life?”